conveyal/javascript/README.md

 ## [Component](https://github.com/componentjs/guide)

 Dependency managment & build system.
-For all new projects use `1.x`, Modeify currently uses `0.19.x` but will be upgrading soon.
+For all new projects use `1.x`.
 Read the [guide](https://github.com/componentjs/guide) to get familiar with the toolset.

 ```bash
 $ npm install -g component